 In many older mixers high and intermediate level signals are fed to a mixer channel through attenuators which reduce them to low level: the newer system avoids this.
-A particular characteristic of the former BBC equipment was that 600-ohm junctions were used throughout, but this has now been abandoned in favour of high-impedance fader module outputs working in to low-impedance desk inputs: this means that the operator can link any number of channels in to a group without unbalancing the circuit, and as a result the desk is very much more flexible.
+A particular characteristic of the former BBC equipment was that 600-ohm junctions were used throughout, but this has now been abandoned in favour of high-impedance fader module outputs working in to low-impedance desk inputs: this means that the operator can link any number of channels in to a group without appreciably affecting the levels in the circuit, and as a result the desk is very much more flexible.

-In most faders the studs are separated by about 11⁄2 dB over the main working range, perhaps increasing to 2 dB over the lower half of the range, with broader spacing still for the two or three steps at the bottom end (to avoid too sharp a drop as the signal is cut off completely).
-A difference in level of 11⁄2-2 dB is only just appreciable on pure tones in the middle and upper middle frequency range, so nothing more precise than this is really necessary for
+In most faders the studs are separated by about $1\frac{1}{2}$ dB over the main working range, perhaps increasing to 2 dB over the lower half of the range, with broader spacing still for the two or three steps at the bottom end (to avoid too sharp a drop as the signal is cut off completely).
+A difference in level of $1\frac{1}{2}$ -2 dB is only just appreciable on pure tones in the middle and upper middle frequency range, so nothing more precise than this is really necessary for